patrickpr/trapdirector/docs/20-receiver-logic.md

 .1.3.6.1.2.1.2.2.1.7 1
 .1.3.6.1.2.1.2.2.1.8 1
 ```
+Here UDP from localhost to localhost
+Following lines are traps objects, including the trap oid.

-translated, this trap is :
+Translated, this trap means :

 ```
 sysUpTimeInstance	0:0:00:00.00
 snmpTrapOID.0		IF-MIB::linkUp